shashank8617/test-deploy-docker-/README.md

 npm run dev

-The application should now be running on `http://localhost:3000`.
+The application should now be running on `http://localhost:5173`.
+The admin application is running on `http://localhost:5174`.
+The backend application is running on `http://localhost:4000`.

 ## API Endpoints